University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 mlst --quiet assembly/ERR10479021.fasta
 ```

-On the terminal you should see the `mlst` command returned a tab-seperated line (this is the line that we are most interested in) containing:
+On the terminal you should see the `mlst` command returned a tab-separated line (this is the line that we are most interested in) containing:
 - The filename
 - The macthing PubMLST schema name
 - The Sequence Type (ST)